 The Tinker Visiting Professorship is intended to provide prominent scholars (and other professionals) the opportunity to take up academic residence at the University of Chicago for the purpose of teaching, conducting research, and interacting with faculty and students at the University.
 Each spring, CLAS collects nominations from interested faculty sponsors; Tinker Visiting Professors must be nominated by University faculty and endorsed by University departments.
 Direct applications from scholars are not accepted.
-We solicit nominations approximately 20 months in advance of the year for which we are planning (e.g., Winter 2022 call for nominations for the 2022–2023 academic year in Winter 2021.
-Please contact Natalie Arsenault for more information.
+We solicit nominations approximately 20 months in advance of the year for which we are planning (e.g., Winter 2022 call for nominations and Spring deadline for the 2023–24 academic year).
+Please contact firstname.lastname@example.org for more information.